Ancient Weaponry Training

 Okinawa is a string of islands that lie between China and Japan and has been a common battle field for both its neighbors for many centuries.
 The Okinawan weapons are an integral part of Okinawan martial arts.
 In 1477 all weapons in Okinawa were banned and confiscated.
 This political move directly led to the development of two different fighting systems.
 Te, practised by the nobility, is a form of empty hand combat; and Kobudo, developed by farmers and fishermen is a form of armed combat using simple farming tools and everyday implements as weapons.
 In both systems, training was conducted in strict secrecy.
 In some circles if one does not know weapons, one is not considered well rounded in martial arts.

-Shaolin Sword Jump - Classical Martial Arts Centre Although there are eight different weapons in Okinawan Kobudo, the most commonly used and generally viewed as the core of the art are the bo, jo, tong fa, and the sai.
+Shaolin Sword Jump - Martial Arts Toronto Although there are eight different weapons in Okinawan Kobudo, the most commonly used and generally viewed as the core of the art are the bo, jo, tong fa, and the sai.
 Each weapon has its own set of kata and techniques of use in combat.

 Today’s existing kata go back two or three hundred years or so; we can safely say that they were forged by masters experienced in combat.